ohhsodead/arisen-studio/README.md

 ## Features
 * All major and popular games supported
 * Browse hundreds of various mods
-* Download mods to computer
+* Download mods archive to computer
 * Install mods directly to console
 * Upload your own files to console
 * Automatic game region detection